henry-stroud/wdi-group-project/README.md

 Once the back-end had been built and I had successfully tested the routes in Insomnia, I began work on the front-end mapping out the data incoming from the News API as well as IGDB.

-My teammates were at this point focusing on building the framework of the site and displaying the data pulled in by the API in a readable and presentable way.
+My teammates were at this point focusing on building the framework of the site, displaying the data pulled in by the API in a readable and presentable way and building tests for the chatbox routes.

 I had to figure out a way to attach the external data from IGDB, to our own models - without scraping the entire database.
 I settled on the idea of only adding a reference to the game to our back-end once a user had clicked on it, and attaching our own ratings and comments to that reference, then displaying that to the user.
 This code is displayed below: